To learn about any of these children call 1-888-KID-HERO

-As part of her clinical help, Breanna is working on her ability to trust and form healthy relationships.
+As part of her clinical help, Tionne is working on her ability to trust and form healthy relationships.
 To aide her in these endeavors, she has begun to volunteer at a local food pantry.
 Her kind heart has begun to shine through with this experience and she enjoys the feeling of “giving” to others.
 She has also joined a “girls group” which helps her with socialization and building friendships.

-Recently Breanna has expressed an interest in boxing.
+Recently Tionne has expressed an interest in boxing.
 She is an athletic girl who enjoys basketball, dance, swimming and kick boxing.
 Standing at six feet, two inches, she has a height advantage in most sports.
 She is completing her freshman year of high school where she received special education supports.
 She struggles with some of her classes but she is working hard and was recently awarded a “student of the month” certificate.

-Parenting Breanna will bring both challenges and joy.
+Parenting Tionne will bring both challenges and joy.
 She has great potential if given the opportunity to feel accepted and loved.
-Breanna and her family will continue to receive supports in and out of the home to help make her transition into a family successful and Breanna is clear in her desire to be adopted by a family who will stick by her side through both the good and challenging times.
+Tionne and her family will continue to receive supports in and out of the home to help make her transition into a family successful and Tionne is clear in her desire to be adopted by a family who will stick by her side through both the good and challenging times.

 For information about Breanna contact: Denise Lopez 1-860-937-8912 or email@example.com

 This 16 year old young lady has aspirations to grow up to be a defense attorney and she would love to have a family by her side while she grows and matures into young adulthood.
 Misaelyz, or Missy as she is affectionately known, can understand some Spanish but English is her primary language.